Glif 11th, Yieda

 ‘Th-There’s a l-light over there,’ Coff exclaimed, and Ka’harja strained to see which direction he was facing.
 ‘I think i-it’s th-the camp….
 If not, um… at least we’ll find s-someone, right?’

-Before he could start across the field, he felt Coff’s hand enclose around his— Or, he hoped it was Coff’s and that Duk hadn’t come back.
+Before he could start across the field, he felt Coff’s hand enclose around his— Or, he hoped it was Coff’s hand and that Duk hadn’t come back.
 He felt an anxious squeeze as Coff pressed against him and let out a long breath.

 ‘Yeah, I j-just don’t w-want to g-get separated,’ Coff stuttered, sounding more like himself.